-The Detailed Seismic Assessment (DSA) is a detailed assessment that focuses on to assess the structural load paths of the building, the capacities of the structural elements, the likely inelastic mechanisms, the global building response to earthquake shaking and the earthquake rating for the building.
+The Detailed Seismic Assessment (DSA) focuses on life safety issues, paying special attention to the structural load paths of the building, the capacities of the structural elements, the likely inelastic mechanisms, the global building response to earthquake shaking and the earthquake rating for the building.
 The detailed procedures for the assessment are intended to provide a more reliable and consistent outcome than is available from the Initial Seismic Assessment (ISA).
 The focus of the DSA is to achieve an understanding of the likely behaviour of the building in earthquakes by quantifying the strength and deformation capacities of the various structural elements, by checking the building's structural integrity against the loads/deformations (demands) that would be used for the design of a similar building on the same site.

-The results of the Detailed Seismic Assessment of the existing building indicated a building score of 15%NBS(IL4) Grade E. Grade E buildings represent a risk to occupant's equivalent to more than 25 times that expected for an equivalent new building, indicating a high-risk exposure to life-safety issues.
+The results of the Detailed Seismic Assessment of the existing building indicated a building score of 15%NBS(IL2) Grade E. Grade E buildings represent a risk to occupant's equivalent to more than 25 times that expected for an equivalent new building, indicating a high-risk exposure to life-safety issues.
 The building score is below the 67%NBS threshold for Earthquake Risk buildings and also below 34%NBS threshold for Earthquake Prone Buildings.

-The Critical Structural Weaknesses (CSWs) controlling the building's score are the timber braced walls in the Ground floor, closely followed by the timber braced walls in the First floor and the First floor timber diaphragm.
+The Critical Structural Weaknesses (CSWs) controlling the building's score are the timber braced walls in the Ground floor, closely followed by the timber braced walls in the First floor.
 Also, in line with Part C2G of the MBIE Assessment Guidelines, the timber walls and diaphragm are identified as Severe Structural Weaknesses (SSW) because their failure could lead to the collapse of the building.